 No compliance-as-code for MCP — there’s no equivalent of terraform plan for MCP deployments that would show “this change will violate your SOC 2 controls.”

-MCP config hygiene is now addressed — apisec-inc/mcp-audit (146 stars) fills the gap for scanning MCP configurations for exposed secrets and generating AI Bills of Materials.
-This was an unspoken need in our original review.
+MCP config hygiene is now addressed — apisec-inc/mcp-audit (149 stars) fills the gap for scanning MCP configurations for exposed secrets and generating AI Bills of Materials, and has expanded into source-code attack chain detection.

 The bottom line

-For enterprises evaluating MCP compliance: start with the Agentic MCP Gateway Registry for centralized governance, add Vanta or Drata MCP for compliance platform integration, use SentinelGate for deterministic policy enforcement, and run apisec-inc/mcp-audit to scan your MCP configurations for secrets and generate AI-BOMs.
+For enterprises evaluating MCP compliance: start with the Agentic MCP Gateway Registry for centralized governance, add Vanta or Drata MCP for compliance platform integration, use SentinelGate for deterministic policy enforcement, and run apisec-inc/mcp-audit to scan your MCP configurations and source code for attack patterns and generate AI-BOMs.
 Consider Agent Identity Protocol for zero-trust agent identity if you need cryptographic audit trails.